-- (1) An approved maintenance organisation shall prepare and retain a current capability list approved by the Authority. - (2) An approved maintenance organisation shall not perform maintenance, preventive maintenance or modifications on an article until the article has been listed on the capability list in accordance with these Regulations.
+(1) An approved maintenance organisation shall prepare and retain a current capability list approved by the authority.

-- (3) A capability list specified in subregulation (2) shall identify each article by make and model, part number, or other nomenclature designated by the manufacturer of that article. - (4) An article may be listed on the capability list only if the article is within the scope of the ratings and classes of the certificate of the approved maintenance organisation, and only after the Approved maintenance organisation has performed a self-evaluation in accordance with regulation 30(5). - (5) An approved maintenance organisation shall perform the self-evaluation described in subregulation (4) to determine that the maintenance organisation has all of the facilities, equipment, material, technical data, processes, housing, and trained personnel in place to perform the work on the article as required by this regulation. - (6) Where an approved maintenance organisation makes a positive determination under subregulation (5), the approved maintenance organisation may list the article on the capability list. - (7) The document of the evaluation described in subregulation (4) shall be signed by the accountable manager and shall be retained on file by the approved maintenance organisation. - (8) The approved maintenance organisation shall, on listing an additional article on its capability list, send a copy of the list to the Authority. - (9) The capability list shall be available in the premises for inspection by the public and the Authority. - (10) The self-evaluations must be available in the premises for inspection by the Authority. - (11) An approved maintenance organisation shall retain a capability list and self-evaluation for two years from the date accepted by the accountable manager.
+- (2) An approved maintenance organisation shall not perform maintenance, preventive maintenance or modifications on an article until the article has been listed on the capability list, in accordance with these Regulations. - (3) The capability list referred to in subregulation (2) shall identify each article by make and model, part number, or other nomenclature designated by the manufacturer of that article. - (4) An article shall be listed on the capability list only where the article is within the scope of the ratings and classes of the certificate of the approved maintenance organisation, and only after the approved maintenance organisation has performed a self-evaluation in accordance with these Regulations. - (5) An approved maintenance organisation shall perform the self-evaluation referred to in subregulation (4) to determine that the maintenance organisation has all the facilities, equipment, material, technical data, processes, housing, and trained personnel in place, to perform the work on the article as required by this regulation. - (6) Where an approved maintenance organisation makes a positive determination under subregulation (5), the approved maintenance organisation may list the article on the capability list. - (7) The document of the evaluation referred to in subregulation (4) shall be signed by the accountable manager and shall be retained by the approved maintenance organisation. - (8) The approved maintenance organisation shall, on listing an additional article on its capability list, send a copy of the list to the authority. - (9) The capability list shall be available in the premises, for inspection by the the authority and public.

-(12) Prior to approval of an amended capability list for inclusion of an article, the Authority shall evaluate the approved maintenance organisation in accordance with regulation 5.
+- (10) The self-evaluation must be available in the premises for inspection by the authority. - (11) An approved maintenance organisation shall retain a capability list and self-evaluation report for two years, from the date accepted by the accountable manager. - (12) Prior to the approval of an amended capability list for inclusion of an article, the authority shall evaluate the approved maintenance organisation in accordance with regulation 5.